sunwellup/ShenWei-hugo-academic/content/research-topic/virtual element method/index.md

 # slides: example
 ---
 <DIV align="justify">
 The main idea of VEM is to project the function in virtual element space (i.e., the space of shape functions) to a polynomial space with predefined order.
-For example, consider a standard boundary problem
+For example, consider a standard boundary problem with a domain **\Omega**

 <DIV align="justify">

 {{< figure src="VEM-1.png" title="DOFs of second-order VEM" numbered="true" >}}